Get fast and private web browsing with Avast Secure Browser for Android

 A weak internet signal.

-Some of these are easy to fix: just close any tabs you don’t need anymore!
+Some of these are easy to fix: just close any tabs you don’t need anymore and install an antivirus!
 Keep reading to learn how to address the other browser issues — let’s get your browser speed back up.

 Speeding up your browser doesn’t mean buying a new computer.
 A computer’s performance will decline over time, but following tips like the ones below can significantly prolong your computer’s lifespan.